 Late payments are an all-too-common problem as the economy continues to recover from the pandemic.
 Many companies are stretching accounts payable and using suppliers as a source of working capital, in turn delaying payments far beyond the norm.
-Late payments have a ripple effect on your accounts receivable in a several ways, including increased days sales outstanding (DCO), cash flow, and increased collections costs.
+Late payments have a ripple effect on your accounts receivable in a several ways, including increased days sales outstanding (DCO), reduced cash flow, and increased collections costs.

 Increased DSO Leads to Cash Traps

 If a large percentage of your customers are late payers, they can cause days sales outstanding to expand enough to snare you in a cash trap.
 Late payments increase DSO and the amount of money your company has invested in accounts receivable.
 Collection bottlenecks can make reducing DSO to get out of a cash trap a real challenge, especially if you do not have automated accounts receivable and collections.